-To freeze your Basil Pesto, fill up the wells of ice cube trays and place in the freezer.
+To freeze your pesto, fill up the wells of ice cube trays and place in the freezer.
 Freeze until firm, then pop the frozen sauce out of the tray.
 Place the Basil Pesto Sauce cubes into a freezer bag and store in the freezer until ready to use.

 To thaw, simply place in a saucepan over low heat and thaw, stirring occasionally or heat in the microwave until thawed.

-With these simple tips, you can make the Very Best Basil Pesto in just 5 minutes:
+With these simple tips, you can make the Best Basil Pesto in just 5 minutes: